 Conversion Mode and Version Chaining

-Both options, when enabled, are available to Individual Accounts.
-Organization Users can only view status since configuration is managed by Privileged Users from the Administer Users interface.
+Note that Organization Users can only view status since configuration is managed by Privileged Users from the Administer Users interface.

 Quota Used/ Available and Retention Policy

 Used Quota and Avail Quota allow you to monitor remaining :Recover storage space for your Account.
 For a Quota increase, Individual Account holders should contact Support while Organization Users should contact a Privileged Organization User.

 You may notice, in monitoring Used Quota, that (at some point) the value will not change in perfect alignment with the size of a managed item you've protected.
 This will only occur when you are at or near your Quota Limit (Used approaches Avail) and using Retention Policy, evidenced by the non-zero Retain Versions value.